Imeth97/boilerplater/README.md

 - Email Account Confirmation and Reset:
   Implement functionality for email verification and password reset.
 - Deployment to AWS:
-  Update the existing main.tf file for AWS deployment.
+  main.tf file exists but may require updating.